Aslbekjon/Aslbekjon/README.md

 **👋 Hi, I’m Xafizov Aslbek**
-- 👀 I’m interested in sport programming.
+- 👀 I’m interesting in sport programming.
 - 🌱 I’m currently learning Django framework.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...